ratify-project/ratify/docs/quickstarts/ratify-on-azure.md

 2. Ratify requires secret permissions to retrieve the public certificates for the entire certificate chain, please set private keys to Non-exportable at certificate creation time to avoid security risk.
 Learn more about non-exportable keys [here](https://learn.microsoft.com/en-us/azure/key-vault/certificates/how-to-export-certificate?tabs=azure-cli#exportable-and-non-exportable-keys)

+> Note: If you were unable to configure certificate policy, please consider specifying the public root certificate value inline using the [inline certificate provider](../reference/crds/certificate-stores.md#inline-certificate-provider) to reduce risk of exposing private key.

    Configure policy for user-assigned managed identity: